GoogleChrome/web.dev/src/site/content/en/metrics/user-centric-performance-metrics/index.md

 ---
 layout: post
-title: User-centric metrics
+title: User-centric Performance Metrics
 authors:
   - philipwalton
 date: 2019-11-07
 description: |
-  User-centric metrics are a critical tool in understanding and improving the experience of your site in a way that matters and benefits real users.
+  User-centric performance metrics are a critical tool in understanding and improving the experience of your site in a way that matters and benefits real users.
 ---

 We've all heard how important performance is.
-But when we talk about performance—and about making websites "fast"—what specifically do we mean?
+But when we talk about performance&mdash;and about making websites "fast"&mdash;what specifically do we mean?

 The truth is performance is relative: